Objective Function | Description |

 Machine learning applications help define the modern world and how we interact with it.
 There are few aspects of modern society that have not been touched by it in some way.
 With a basic understanding of the core ideas behind machine learning, you will better understand the models and techniques that are used in ML applications, and be able to apply them to your own work.
 You’ll also be able to understand the limitations of these models, and not think of machine learning as ‘magic’.

-To dive into applying machine learning models, you really only need a decent grasp of linear models as applied to regression and classification problems (Chapter 1, Chapter 4).
-It would also be good to have an idea behind how they are estimated, as the same basic logic serves as a starting point here (Chapter 3).
+To dive into applying machine learning models, you really only need a decent grasp of linear models as applied to regression and classification problems (Chapter 3, Chapter 7).
+It would also be good to have an idea behind how they are estimated (Chapter 6), as the same basic logic serves as a starting point here.

-We’ve implemented a variety of objective functions in other chapters such as mean squared error for numeric targets and log loss for binary targets (Chapter 3).
-The objective function is what we used to estimate model parameters, but not necessarily the same as the performance metric we ultimately use to select a model.
+We’ve implemented a variety of objective functions in other chapters, such as mean squared error for numeric targets and log loss for binary targets (Chapter 6).
+The objective function is what we used to estimate model parameters, but it’s not necessarily the same as the performance metric we ultimately use to select a model.
 For example, we may use log loss as the objective function, but then use accuracy as the performance metric.
 In that setting, the log loss provides a ‘smooth’ objective function to search the parameter space over, while accuracy is a straightforward and more interpretable metric for stakeholders.
 In this case, the objective function is used to optimize the model, while the performance metric is used to evaluate the model.
 In some cases, the objective function and performance metric are the same (e.g. (R)MSE), and even if not, they might have selected the same ‘best’ model, but this is not always the case.
+The following table shows some commonly used objective functions in machine learning for regression and classification tasks (Table 9.1).

-When discussing how to understand our model (Section 2.2), we noted there are many performance metrics used in machine learning.
+When discussing how to understand our model (Section 4.2), we noted there are many performance metrics used in machine learning.
 Care should be taken to choose the appropriate one for your situation.
 Usually we have a standard set we might use for the type of predictive problem.
 For example, for numeric targets, we typically are interested in (R)MSE and MAE.
 For classification problems, many metrics are based on the confusion matrix, which is a table of the predicted classes versus the observed classes.
-From that we can calculate things like accuracy, precision, recall, AUROC, etc. (refer to Table 2.1).
+From that we can calculate things like accuracy, precision, recall, AUROC, etc. (see Table 4.1).

 As an example, and as a reason to get our first taste of machine learning, let’s get some metrics for a movie review model.
-Depending on the tool used, getting one type of metric should be as straightforward as most others if we’re using common metrics.
-As we start our journey into machine learning, we’ll show Python code first, as it’s the dominant tool.
+We’ll do this for both numeric and classification targets to demonstrate the different types of metrics we can obtain.
+As we start our journey into machine learning, we’ll show Python code first, as it’s the dominant tool for ML.
 Here we’ll model the target in both numeric and binary form with corresponding metrics.

 from sklearn.metrics import (